 Step 8.
 Once the VM has been Provisioned and Started, click the Console tab.
 You can click Guest login credentials to see the default user name and password.
 This user has sudo privileges.
 Login and configure the VM.
 If you configured the automatic subscription key insertion, you can use “sudo dnf” to add and upgrade packages.

 Step 9.
-To clone the VM, from Virtualization > VirtualMachines > VirtualMachine details, use the Actions pulldown to select Clone.
+To clone the VM, go to Virtualization > VirtualMachines > VirtualMachine details, and from the Actions drop-down list, select Clone.
 Give the VM a new name, which will be configured as the new hostname by CloudInit and select the checkbox for Start VirtualMachine once created.
 Click Clone.

-For Window VMs first time creation, a Windows Installation ISO and installation key are needed.
+For Windows VMs first time creation, a Windows Installation ISO and installation key are needed.
 Once the first VM for a given version of windows is created, the boot disk can be stored as a boot image to create more VMs in the future.
-In this example, Windows Server 2022 Standard will be installed.
+In this example, Windows Server 2025 Standard will be installed and a user template created.

-Step 4.
-If you get an Invalid certificate error, click the URL, click Advanced and then click Proceed to cdi-uploadproxy-openshift-cnv.apps.ocp.flexpodb4.cisco.com (unsafe).
-When you get to the message “This page isn’t working”, close the window.
+Step 9.
+If you get an Invalid certificate error, click the URL, click Advanced and then click Continue to cdi-uploadproxy….
+When you get to the message “This page isn’t working,” close the window.
 Click Customize VirtualMachine again.
 Wait a few minutes for the ISO to be uploaded to a PVC.

-Step 6.
+Step 11.
 Click the Disks tab and using the three dots to the right of rootdisk, click Edit.
-Change the Interface to virtio.
-Also, if a Storage Class other than the default storage class is desired for the disk, select the new Storage Class.
+If a Storage Class other than the default storage class is desired for the disk, select the new Storage Class.
 Click Save.

 Note: For Windows, if virtio is used for rootdisk, it is critical that the windows-drivers-disk is mounted so that the virtio driver can be loaded during the installation process.